 Biologic Regulation of Physical Activity provides you with an innovative perspective of underlying issues that may contribute to the obesity epidemic.
 It offers evidence of a biologic regulator that may affect physical activity, as well as exploring the implications of this theory.
 This extensive guide initiates further discussion, examination and research into the idea that physical activity may be controlled by a central biologic regulator.
 Find out more

-The ComRes poll found that a third of Britons believe more physical education at school and clearer food labelling would be most effective for tackling the obesity crisis.
+A new poll has been conducted to coincide with the launch of this week’s annual ‘JanUary’ campaign (formerly National Obesity Awareness Week).
+It found a third of Britons believe more physical education at school and clearer food labelling would be most effective for tackling the obesity crisis.

 For adolescents, low cardiorespiratory fitness and poor muscle strength increase their risk for type 2 diabetes later in life, regardless of body weight.